• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Classic Gin Martini with Anchovy Stuffed OlivesSo whether you like your Classic Martini with gin or vodka, shaken or stirred, try stuffing your own olives and make your martinis extra special tonight!
-Tell me, are you a classic martini type of person or a “fruity” martini person?

 Print